azania-neptune-labs/DistributionFormIPFS/README.md

 # DistributionFormIPFS
-IPFS form for discribution front end with javascript
+IPFS form for distribution front end with javascript Distributed